tencentyun/intlcloud-documents/product/存储/对象存储 4.0/SDK文档/iOS SDK/快速入门_intl.md

 Although the API for generating a signature with permanent SecretId and SecretKey is provided locally, note that storing the permanent SecretId and SecretKey locally is very risky and may cause unnecessary losses due to leakage.
 Therefore, it is recommended to implement the signature on the server to ensure security.

->!It is strongly recommended to return the server time as the start time of the signature, to avoid incorrect signature caused by large deviation of mobile phone's local time from the standard time.
+>It is strongly recommended to return the server time as the start time of the signature, to avoid incorrect signature caused by large deviation of mobile phone's local time from the standard time.

 It is recommended to connect to Tencent Cloud's CAM (Cloud Access Manager) within your own signature server to implement the signature process.